Traditionally, apprenticeships were on-the-job training for young people, typically aged 16 to 24.

 Until now, policing did not have consistent, national education levels for all policing roles or ranks reflecting current and future challenges, nor an entry level qualification commensurate with that of a profession.

-The Police Constable Degree Apprenticeship (PCDA) is the first new apprenticeship programme being delivered as a result of PEQF and one of three new entry routes into policing we introduced in Wiltshire in summer 2020, in partnership with the University of South Wales (USW).
+The Police Constable Degree Apprenticeship (PCDA) was the first new apprenticeship programme being delivered as a result of PEQF we introduced in Wiltshire in summer 2020, in partnership with the University of South Wales (USW).

 Progress: Currently preparing for end point assessment, aiming for completion early 2021.